What is an Internist?

 The states with the most job growth for Internist are Arizona, Oregon, and Maryland.
 Watch out if you plan on working in Vermont, Rhode Island, or North Dakota.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of an Internist
+Salary for an Internist

 The salary for Internists ranges between about $57,420 and $208,000 a year.